Kaesual/sour/README.md

 - **Preserve the experience of playing the original game.** While it is possible that Sour may someday support arbitrary game modes, assets, clients, and server code, the vanilla game experience should still be available.
 - **Be the best example of a cross-platform, open-source FPS.** Deployment of Sour on your own infrastructure with whatever configuration you like should be easy.
 Every aspect of Sour should be configurable.

 Note: The goals above are originally from cfoust.
-My own goal to add would be embedding Sour into app.cg in a way that there's cross-community gaming activity.
+My own long-term goal to add would be embedding Sour into app.cg in a way that there's cross-community gaming activity and ranked / tournaments.
+And potentially, community governed report / review systems.

 ## Architecture